 To find out if seeds are viable, you can sprout them first.
 Start by soaking the seeds in filtered or purified water for 8-12 hours, filter off the water, and then leave in a dark warm environment.
 Rinse with purified water daily until they sprout.
-Once the sprouting process has begun, then you can put them on the counter, so they have light.
-It can take seeds 7 to 20 days to sprout in soil, however, pre-sprouting indoors only takes 2-4 days.
+Once the sprouting process has begun, you can put them on the counter to have light.
+It can take seeds 7 to 20 days to sprout in the soil; however, pre-sprouting indoors only takes 2-4 days.

 Sprouting seeds before planting cuts down on the germination process drastically.
 Once they sprout, they can be planted in containers or directly into the ground.

-During the early stages of growth, the seedling depends on the food supply in the seed until it is big enough for its leaves to begin making nourishment through photosynthesis.
+During the early stages of growth, the seedling depends on the seed's food supply until it is big enough for its leaves to begin making nourishment through photosynthesis.

 Process of Photosynthesis